 The program is operated by the Bologna Consortial Studies Program (BCSP), comprised of eight universities: Chicago, Indiana, Illinois, Minnesota, Northwestern, North Carolina, Pennsylvania, and Wisconsin.
 It begins in late August/early September with an orientation session built around an intensive language review.
 Once the academic year begins, students can take a combination of University and program courses based on their needs and comfort level.

-Participants in the Bologna program share an apartment in Bologna with a combination of BCSP students and Italian students.
-Most of the apartments are within walking distance of the University precinct, though some require a short commute by bus.
+Participants in the Bologna program share an apartment in Bologna with Italian students and/or fellow BCSP students.
+Most of the apartments are within walking distance of the center, though some require a short commute by bus.
 Housing with a local family is available on a limited basis.

 Participants in the Bologna program remain registered as full-time students in the College.
-They receive a full year’s credit for their work in Bologna.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.
 Since the use of these credits in a specific degree program is variable, students should consult with their academic adviser and program chair to determine the exact distribution of credits.

-Bologna program participants pay regular College tuition and a non-refundable study abroad administrative fee.
-The tuition is paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Students pay living expenses, including housing, food, books, travel and incidentals while in Bologna.
-Precise figures for the Bologna program for the 2019-20 year are listed below:
+Bologna program participants pay regular College tuition and a nonrefundable study abroad administrative fee.
+The tuition is paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Students pay living expenses, including housing, food, books, travel, and incidentals while in Bologna.
+Precise figures for the Bologna program for the 2021–2022 year are listed below: